JoshBroomberg/easy-jupyter/README.md

 Easy Jupyter uses a pre-built image to run Jupyter.
 In order to install new packages or change how Jupyter is 'installed', you will need to create a new image.
 We provide commands which make this very straight forward:

-- When you make a change using the instructions below, you will need to run `easy-jupyter build-image` **once**.
-Your changes will then be used on every future run of Jupyter.
+- When you make a change using the instructions below, you will need to run `easy-jupyter build-image` **once** per machine.
+Your changes will then be used on every future run of Jupyter on that machine.

+- **NOTE:** as stated above, you will need to run the build command once per machine.
+This means each time you run `destroy-aws` and then `aws-here` (creating a new AWS instance) you will need to run the `build-image` command.

+- We hope to improve this in the future to allow all machines to use the same image version.

+**Switching back to the vanilla image...**

 - To switch back to the original version of the image, run `easy-jupyter destroy-image`.
+This will remove your local, custom image.

+- Per the logic above, you need to run this once per machine.
+So, if you ran the destroy locally, you will need to run it again after activating AWS (if you built your custom image for AWS).
+It may be easiest to simply destroy and recreate the AWS machine for a clean start.

-  - You should revert your changes to the Dockerfile/requirements.txt if you no longer need them.
+- You should revert your changes to the Dockerfile and/or requirements.txt if you no longer need them.
 Feel free to copy the latest available Dockerfile from [here](https://raw.githubusercontent.com/JoshBroomberg/easy-jupyter/master/src/docker/Dockerfile) and `requirements.txt` from [here](https://raw.githubusercontent.com/JoshBroomberg/easy-jupyter/master/src/docker/requirements.txt).

-**NOTE:** Changes to python packages and the Dockerfile will not reflect in AWS.
-Support for this is coming soon.

 ### 5A: Adding new python packages